-Interplast was established in 1983, by Rotarians and the Royal Australasian College of Surgeons as a non-for- profit company.
-Rotarians are directly involved, with equal company shareholding, in the management, direction and funding of this extraordinary voluntary altruistic organisation.
+Interplast was established in 1983, by Rotarians and the Royal Australasian College of Surgeons as a not-for- profit company.
+Rotarians are directly involved, with equal company shareholding, in the management, direction and funding of this extraordinary, voluntary altruistic organization.

-Surgeons, anaesthetists, nurses and allied health professionals donate their time free of charge to provide free reconstructive and plastic surgery to people in 17 regional countries who would not have had access to, or could afford such treatment for congenital or acquired debilitating medical conditions.
+Surgeons, Anaesthetists, Nurses and Allied Health Professionals donate their time free of charge to provide free reconstructive and plastic surgery to people in 17 regional countries who would not have had access to, or could afford such treatment for congenital or acquired debilitating medical conditions.
 As well, they deliver free training and mentoring for local medical staff during operations but also by separate programs.
-Rotarians help fund a significant proportion of the costs such as air fares, accommodation, other travel costs, medical supplies, medicines, excess baggage, insurance, security, etc. See the latest Annual Report, at www.interplast.org.au.
-Or contactus@interplast.org.au
+Rotarians help fund a significant proportion of the costs such as air fares, accommodation, other travel costs, medical supplies, medicines, excess baggage, insurance, security, etc. See the latest Annual Report, at www.interplast.org.au. or contactus@interplast.org.au

-Target D9810 Club Contributions 2017/18: \$45,000
+Target D9810 Club Contributions 2018/19: \$45,000

-Aims: To raise \$45,000 in district funds to fund a surgical and or training program(activity) in the 2017-18 Rotary year and to support Clubs, like the RC of Wandin, which aim to fully fund a program and or alternatively apply for a global grant.
+Aims: To raise \$45,000 in district funds to fund a surgical and/or training program(activity) in the 2018-19 Rotary year and, to support Clubs.
+For example, the Wandin Rotary Club successfully obtained a Global Grant to fund the Cagayan Do Oro, Philippines Program in November 2018 and assisted in funding a Surgical Program in Labassa, Fiji in early 2019.